Music in Macclesfield: New date for Phil Cunningham's homecoming show with Sea Fever

 Phil Cunningham (46) will perform at Mash Guru in December with his new band Sea Fever.

-The Sutton-raised guitarist was meant to play in our town with his four bandmates last month, but was pushed back for two months.
+The Sutton-raised guitarist was meant to play in our town with his four bandmates in October, but was pushed back for two months.

 A new date for the homecoming show for the Macclesfield guitar hero and his band been has been announced.

 The Manchester five-piece will play in Phil's favourite hometown venue, found on 5 Back Wallgate, during the evening of Friday December 17.